zinzloun/gitlabCI/README.md

 - Now create a new project as import project.
 Select the cloned repo, be sure to change the owner from root to your group before to proceed
 - We need to creata another branch named master, since Snyk free plan allows only to scan master branches.
 In your new project navigate to Code->Branches, click New branch, set the name as master and create it from main.
 Then go to Settings->Repository, expand Branch defaults and set master.
 Eventually you can return to the branches section to delete main

+## Create project variable
+You need to create a SonarCloud account, then you must create an organization and  related project.
+Visit https://sonarcloud.io/projects to create both.
+We will need of these information (organization and project key) to configure the scan, plus of course the token.
+To get a token for the pipe visit https://sonarcloud.io/account/security

+Once you get the token create a variable for the project in Gitlab.
+Go to Setting -> CI/CD, then expand Variables and add a new one, having the following set:
+- Visibility: masked and hidden
+- Uncheck Protect variable
+- Key: SONAR_TOKEN
+- Value: <your-token>

+Do the same for Snyk, in this case you need just of your Auth token, that you can get, once you have created an account, at https://app.snyk.io/account.
+In Gitlab create another variable as done before, set the Key value as SNYK_TOKEN and the value as you <Auth-token>